tikibird911/ibotta_test/flask_app/README.md

 ## Project Overview

-This app allows users to upload an Excel file, processes the data, applies a machine learning model, and returns predictions.
-The goal is to provide an end-to-end example of how to operationalize data science models using Python and Flask.
+This app allows users to upload an Excel file, processes the data—including graph-structured data—applies a machine learning model using XGBoost, and returns predictions.
+The goal is to provide an end-to-end example of operationalizing data science models with advanced modeling techniques using Python and Flask.

 ---